Sailing (Sutherland Brothers song): Other versions

 "Sailing" has also been recorded by Joan Baez (album Blowin' Away 1977), Brotherhood of Man (album 20 Number One Hits 1980), the Nolan Sisters (album 20 Giant Hits 1978), Smokie, (album Uncovered Too 2002) and Dame Vera Lynn.
 Robin Trower (with bassist James Dewar on vocals) covered the song on the 1976 album Long Misty Days and Roger Whittaker on the 1978 album Roger Whittaker Sings the Hits., Aled Jones.
 Instrumental versions of "Sailing" have been recorded by the London Symphony Orchestra (album Classic Rock 1977) and Richard Clayderman (album A Little Night Music – 12 Classic Love Songs 1988).

 A French version ("Ma musique") has been recorded by Joe Dassin in 1975.

+A re-worded rave version by Slipstreem was a top 20 hit single in the UK in 1993.

 The song's melody is used for the football chant "No one likes us, we don't care", sung by Millwall supporters.
 The melody is also used by German football club Hertha BSC Berlin for their chant Nur Nach Hause (Just homewards), written by Berlin-based Entertainer and Hertha-Fan Frank Zander.
+Vitória S.C. also plays their version of the song, "Sou Vitória", at the start of every home game.

 At the time of the Voyage of Greta Thunberg in 2019, climate strikers in Steyning performed the song with the lyrics "Greta's Sailing".